The Sailor on the Seas of Fate: Sailing to the Past

 The group flees into an intact building in the ruins to escape their attackers.
 In the building they find a message that appears to have been recently scribed.
 They emerge from the other side of the building into the central square of the city where they see two glass dome structures.
 Then they run into the nearest structure to again escape the pursuing savages where the group then becomes separated from each other.

-Lost in the maze of the crystal structure, Elric and the others are saved by a clothesless man named J’osui C’reln Reyr who is revealed to be a 10,000-year-old man known from legend as the Creature Doomed to Live.
+Lost in the maze of the crystal structure, Elric and the others are saved by a naked man named J’osui C’reln Reyr who is revealed to be a 10,000-year-old man known from legend as the Creature Doomed to Live.
 J’osui hides them from the savage reptiles, whom he calls the Olab, and reveals that the crystal structure they were in is one of the eyes of the jade statue of Arioch.
 Elric learns from J’osui why he is cursed to live and why Elric’s ancestors were forced to leave R’lin K’Ren A’a for Melniboné.
 He also learns how he can end the curse by summoning Arioch to possess the jade statue and cause it to leave the city.

 They return to the jade statue and Elric begins the ritual to summon Arioch.
 During the ritual, Stormbringer compels Elric to slay Duke Avan and a remaining crewman so that Arioch will heed the summons.
-Arioch comes, possess the statue, and it leaves the city with its eyes intact.
+Arioch comes, possesses the statue, and it leaves the city with its eyes intact.
 Stormbringer then leaps from Elric’s hand and slays J’osui C’reln Reyr.
 Elric and Smiorgan depart the city and find another ship laden with treasure that J’osui had informed them of, then sail away from the island.